gongvic000/automated_activism_emails/README.md

 # Activism Emails

-In light the of China's treatment towards Uyghur Muslim, it is imperative that we push more more than a dimplomatic boycott, but a postponement, relocation or athlete boycott.
+In light the of China's treatment towards Uyghur Muslim, it is imperative that we push more more than a diplomatic boycott, but genuine intervention.

 The script sends a **unique message to each lawmaker** by varying sentence structures and switching out nouns, verbs, adverbs, and adjectives with synonyms.